renovatebot/renovate/docs/usage/getting-started/use-cases.md

 - After the automatic update is merged, the documentation site is rebuilt and pushed live

 We also use Renovate's "automerge" feature.
-It allows us to automatically merge the submodule update without needing manual approval, manual merging, or even without getting a PR at all
+It allows us to automatically merge the submodule update without needing manual approval, manual merging, or even without getting a PR at all.

 Automerge is particularly useful for internal dependencies where it's best to use the approach of "if it passes tests then merge it".